Share this Post

 PORTFOLIO STRATEGY AS BRAND ARCHITECTURE

 The third common usage of the term brand architecture is in reference to a detailed framework for portfolio strategy.
 Brand strategists write the framework in a tree or tabular format and spell out the business and consumer/customer reasons that each offering (i.e., product line or service) in the portfolio exists.
-It’s a copy-focused document with minimal visuals.
+It’s a strategy-focused document with minimal visuals.

 In this context, the brand architecture serves as a foundational strategic document within the organization, highlighting key strategic points of difference both within the portfolio and versus competition.
 Each column represents a product or service line.
 You will likely see strategic role, target, need, points of difference and competitive frames all outlined within each column.
 Columns can be added to capture potential future positions and strategic intent such as line extension, target expansion or domain expansion.